 Mizmor LeDavid is named in memory of David Margolis, a friend and a powerfully iconoclastic journalist and novelist.
-As editor of the Los Angeles Jewish Journal and the Jerusalem Report and in his novels he used his fine eye for detail and his ear for language to craft subtle and complex challenges to the status quo.
+As an editor at the Los Angeles Jewish Journal and the Jerusalem Report and in his novels he used his fine eye for detail and his ear for language to craft subtle and complex challenges to the status quo.
 We remember and miss him.

 Rav Yehoshua Zemel, the community Rabbi of the Talpiot, visits our shul on Friday night to give the drash once or twice a year.
 He always expresses admiration for the energy of the singing.
 In addition, we have overheard visitors from North America saying, “Oh, that’s what a synagogue is supposed to be like.”